mongodb/mongo-hhvm-driver/tutorial.rst

 -------------------------

-Once HHVM runs, we need to tell NGINX how to talk to HHVM for ``.php`` scripts.
+Once HHVM runs, we need to tell NGINX how to talk to HHVM for ``.php`` files.
 Although this is perhaps not the most clean way of doing this, you can add the following snippet to ``/etc/nginx/sites-enabled/default``, just after the ``location / {`` … ``}`` section::